8 Behaviors Of People Who Are Destined To Grow Up Anxious And Clingy, According To Research

 Advertisement

 One of the most common tropes in teen movies is the loner girl who wants to fit in with the "in crowd" at school.
-You know the one — the girl who might be overweight or plain, or the one who just doesn’t quite have the right clothes to fit in the right way.
+You know the girl — she might be plain, or the one who doesn’t quite have the right clothes to fit in the right way.
+Though I have a lot of bones to pick with teen movies, the truth is that this trope is very real to many people in high school.

 Advertisement

 It often feels like certain people are more prone to being outcasts than others, even when they have uniforms and stuff.
-Truth be told, it actually took me stepping away from everyone to figure out what the problem was.
+Truth be told, it took me stepping away from everyone to figure out what the problem was.
+I was low-key desperate, clingy, and anxious — and desperation is human repellent.

 Did you ever have someone who kept hitting you up, even when you feel like you’ve subtly made it clear you don’t want to see them?